zefman/gridsome-netlifycms-relations/README.md

 # Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+Demo project showing how to create relations between collections with Gridsome and NetlifyCMS

 ### 1. Install Gridsome CLI tool if you don't have